Stirchley Primary School's Safeguarding Page

 - Have conversations, build relationships.

 With these principles in mind, Stirchley Primary School takes the welfare of children in our care very seriously.
 Our staff and governors have been trained on safeguarding in line with the KEEPING CHILDREN SAFE IN EDUCATION document and follow the principles of WORKING TOGETHER TO SAFEGUARD CHILDREN.
 We also take part in 'PREVENT'.
 Our DSL/Pastoral Manager is also a WRAP trainer and all staff take part in RIGHT HELP, RIGHT TIME awareness .
 We also hold a weekly Safeguarding meeting, which is compulsory for all staff to attend.

 If you have concerns surrounding a child's safety at Stirchley or in the wider community you can also contact the Birmingham Children's Advice and Support Services (C.A.S.S) Team on

 0121 303 1888

-Please take time to look at the short video and our Safeguarding policy below.
+Please take time to look at this short video and our Safeguarding and Child Protection policy below.
 If you have any questions, please do not hesitate in contacting Lyndsy Sanders, Gillian Yeomans or Davie Clifford who will be able to provide you with support and advice.